mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/system-actors.md

     <tr>
       <td>National Health Information Exchange</td>
-      <td>Health information exhange of origin country of a Pilgrim.
+      <td>Health information exchange of origin country of a Pilgrim.
 Responsible for providing standardized patient summary information for a Pilgrim and making that accessible to the Pilgrim as part of a patient-mediated exchange data exchange and consent approach.</td>
       <td>HIE</td>
       <td></td>
     </tr>

     <tr>
-      <td>National Helath Wallet App</td>
+      <td>National Health Wallet App</td>
       <td>Health Wallet App linked to the National HIE that manages access to  patient summary information of a Pilgrim, particularly the IPS.
-The wallet app should manage consent profiles including time-bound access to an IPS, selective disclosure of content that is shared within the patient summary, and opt-out/opt-in on usage of the patient summary in a "break the glass" secnario.
+The wallet app should manage consent profiles including time-bound access to an IPS, selective disclosure of content that is shared within the patient summary, and opt-out/opt-in on usage of the patient summary in a "break the glass" scenario.
       <td>HIE</td>
       <td></td>
     </tr>